klarna/erlavro/README.md

-The binary encoder/decoder will respect whatever is given in the input (bytes). i.e. The encoder will NOT try to be smart and encode the input `string()` to utf8 (or whatsoever), and the decoder will not try to decode the input `binary()` to unicode char list.
+The binary encoder/decoder will respect whatever is given in the input (bytes). i.e. The encoder will NOT try to be smart and encode the input `string()` to utf8 (or whatsoever), and the decoder will not try to validate or decode the input `binary()` as unicode character list.

-The encoder caller should make sure the input is a `[byte()] | binary()`, not a unicode character list which possibly has some non-ascii code points.
+The encoder caller should make sure the input is of spec `[byte()] | binary()`, NOT a unicode character list which may possibly contain some code points greater than 255.

 For historical reason, the JSON encoder will try to encode the string in utf8.
 And the JSON decoder will try to validate the input strings as utf8 -- as it's how mochijson3 implemented